MaterializeInc/materialize/doc/user/content/ingest-data/postgres-self-hosted.md

 {{< tab "Allow Materialize IPs">}}

-1. In the `psql` shell connected to Materialize, find the static egress IP addresses for the Materialize region you are running in:
+1. In the [SQL Shell](https://console.materialize.com/), or your preferred SQL client connected to Materialize, find the static egress IP addresses for the Materialize region you are running in:

     ```sql
     SELECT * FROM mz_egress_ips;
     ```

 1. Update your database firewall rules to allow traffic from each IP address from the previous step.

 {{< /tab >}}